-- We have a helpline (phone and web-based available in multiple languages) which is available to employees and third parties which can be used to seek guidance on specific situations, report violations of Dow’s Code of Business Conduct including our Human Rights Policy and Supplier Code of Conduct or other unethical business practices.
+- We have a helpline (telephone and web-based is available in multiple languages) which is available to employees and third parties which can be used to seek guidance on specific situations, report violations of Dow’s Code of Business Conduct including our Human Rights Policy and Supplier Code of Conduct or other unethical business practices.
 Calls may be made anonymously in most countries and callers are protected from retaliation.

 - The outcomes of our programmes are generally communicated via our annual sustainability report.

 The principles of human rights are woven throughout our employee Code of Conduct.
 All employees of Dow and its subsidiaries, including those with direct responsibility for supply chain management, are expected to know and abide by this Code.
 Rigorous training on the content and application of the Code is mandatory for each and every employee, and each employee must periodically acknowledge that they have read and agree to comply with the Code.
 Dow takes seriously and fully investigates all potential legal or Code violations, in a respectful, confidential and fair manner and takes action consistent with the severity of the violation.